-Brie has spent the past 20 years as a successful coach and administrator for Junior Olympic clubs.
+Brie has spent the past 25 years as a successful coach and administrator for Junior Olympic clubs.
 She has qualified many teams for Junior Olympics and won a bronze medal with her 2001 17-1 boys team.
 Additionally C1 Volleyball has 100+ All-Americans both athletically and academically.

 Brie is married to Chad Isaacson.
 Chad is a teacher and coach (football and baseball) at Downers Grove North High School.
 They have four children.
-Quinn, Wyatt, Grier, and Easton.
+Quinn, Wyatt, Grier and Easton.

 Bridget Haack, Business Manager/Coach

-Bridget has been the business mangager for Club 1 for the past 8 years.
-She has also spent 8 years working with our volley kids, volley league and summer camp programs.
-For the past 4 years she has coached in the 12U program.
-This year she is also coaching in our 14U program.
+Bridget has been the business manager for Club 1 for the past 13 years.
+She has also spent 13 years working with our volley kids, volley league and summer camp programs.
+She coaches in both the boys and girls programs.

-Bridget is married to her husband Jim who is a teacher and assistant varsity basketball coach at Downers Grove North Basketball coach.
-They have 4 children, Matthew, Patrick, Kylie and Maxwell, as well as daughter-in-law Jenny and grandson, Owen.
+Bridget is married to her husband Jim who is a teacher and assistant varsity basketball coach at Downers Grove North High School.
+They have 4 children, Matthew, Patrick, Kylie and Maxwell, as well as daughter-in-laws Jenny and Joy and grandsons Owen and Benjamin.